Energy Storage and Delivery

 Hydrogen is the most abundant element on earth.
 But it doesn’t occur naturally as a gas.
 It’s always combined with other elements.
 Hydrogen can be produced from a wide variety of domestic resources and be burned as a fuel or converted into electricity.
 Hydrogen has very high energy for its weight, but very low energy for its volume requiring new technology for its storage and transportation.
 Fuel cells harness the chemical energy of hydrogen to generate electricity without combustion or pollution.

-In 2002, the NASA Glenn Research Center awarded $31M grant to Florida State Universities over a 5 year period to carry out leading edge hydrogen research and technology development to support NASA’s space launch and in-space activities.
+Some of the FESC faculty focused on leading edge hydrogen research and technology development in the past through NASA Glenn Research Center grant ($31M).
 The program was managed by UF and FSEC.
 Some of the research focus areas were Fuel Cells, Hydrogen Production Processes, Cryogenic Transport, Storage and Cryofuels, and Hydrogen Leak Detection via Distributed Micro-sensors and Laser Instrumentation.
 The links below provide more information:

 Information Links